Living around the port

 The Port of Melbourne is Victoria’s only container port.
 A 2017 study by Infrastructure Victoria found that a second container port is not likely to be required before 2055, and that supply chain efficiencies are an important aspect when considering future port locations.
 Port of Melbourne’s infrastructure and supporting transport links make it the most suitable location for the next 30 years and beyond.

 The Port of Melbourne’s growth plans are a response to Victoria’s projected population growth and consumer trends.
-Melbourne is predicted to be Australia’s largest city by 2026.
+Melbourne is predicted to be Australia’s largest city by the early 2030s.
 We continue to develop the port to service the Victorian and wider Australian community.

-As the port develops, noise challenges will continue, and we are engaging with community and government at all levels exploring opportunities to mitigate the impact on neighbouring communities.
+As the port develops, we are engaging with community and government at all levels to explore opportunities to mitigate the impact on neighbouring communities.

 To contact us about a port-related concern or complaint: